nanosatlab/pae-test/README.md

 # Git tutorial repository
-Welcome to this temporal repo that we'll use during Thursday's lecture on Git.
+Welcome to this temporal repo that we will be using for the Git seminar.
 Feel free to explore GitHub's web-based features at [nanosatlab/pae-test](https://github.com/nanosatlab/pae-test).

 ## Git cheat sheet (simplified)
 Below you'll find a list of some of the most common `git` commands.
 Two neat and comprehensive cheat sheets can be found [here](https://www.atlassian.com/dam/jcr:8132028b-024f-4b6b-953e-e68fcce0c5fa/atlassian-git-cheatsheet.pdf) and [here](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf).